rubenafo/wp-d3/trunk/readme.txt

 4. Example displaying D3 chart taking from bl.ocks.org, in <a href="http://figurebelow.com/d3/wp-d3-and-day-hour-heatmap/">figurebelow.com</a>

 == Changelog ==
+= 2.3 =
+* Fixed a bug that enabled 'wpautop' and 'wptexturize' plugins.
+* Updated D3 library to D3 v3.5.16
+* Validated up to Wordpress v4.5
+= 2.2 =
+* Added Preview button to the Wp-D3 editor.
+* Fixed bug that made generated code not to be valid when the chart contains "p" (HTML paragraph) hardcoded strings.
+* Updated D3 library to D3 v3.5.5
+* Validated up to Wordpress v4.1
+= 2.1.2 =
+* Removed nasty bug that made charts overlap when multiple charts had same javascript variables.
+= 2.1.1 =
+* Added WPD3_CHART_ID feature: the constant WPD3_CHART_ID can be used instead of the chart title and the plugin will generate an ID automatically.
+* Updated D3.js to version 3.4.13
+* Updated ACE editor to version 1.1.7
+* Validation of the Wp-D3 plugin with Wordpress 4.0
+= 2.0 =
+* New interface added to edit and save D3 code without interfering with post content by means of a
+* javascript editor providing syntax highlightning, syntax error warnings and tab indentation.
-= 1.0.0 =
+= 1.2.2 =
-* First commit.
-Basic tag functionality, [d3-link], [d3 canvas="canvas"]
+* Fixed plugin initialization bug that generated a wrong js script include.
+* The [d3-link] tag is now optional and can be skipped if nothing needs to be included.
+* The shipped d3.js version has been updated to D3 v3.3.10
-= 1.1 =
+= 1.2.1 =
-* Fixed d3 snippet insertion, now the code output is shown where it has been inserted inside the post.
+* Implemented workaround to keep '&' symbols inside javascript code without unicode conversion.
 = 1.2 =
 * Fixed bug that provoked wpautop and wptexturize to be disabled permanently.
 * Fixed d3-link include's generation.
 * Added filter to avoid wptexturize messing the [d3-source] content.
 * Updated D3 shipped version to last 3.3.3
 * The plugin now uses the lighter d3.v3.min.js (instead of d3.v3.js).
-= 1.2.1 =
-* Implemented workaround to keep '&' symbols inside javascript code without unicode conversion.
-= 1.2.2 =
-* Fixed plugin initialization bug that generated a wrong js script include.
-* The [d3-link] tag is now optional and can be skipped if nothing needs to be included.
-* The shipped d3.js version has been updated to D3 v3.3.10
-= 2.0 =
-* New interface added to edit and save D3 code without interfering with post content by means of a
-* javascript editor providing syntax highlightning, syntax error warnings and tab indentation.
-= 2.1.1 =
-* Added WPD3_CHART_ID feature: the constant WPD3_CHART_ID can be used instead of the chart title and the plugin will generate an ID automatically.
-* Updated D3.js to version 3.4.13
-* Updated ACE editor to version 1.1.7
-* Validation of the Wp-D3 plugin with Wordpress 4.0
-= 2.1.2 =
+= 1.1 =
-* Removed nasty bug that made charts overlap when multiple charts had same javascript variables.
+* Fixed d3 snippet insertion, now the code output is shown where it has been inserted inside the post.
-= 2.2 =
+= 1.0.0 =
-* Added Preview button to the Wp-D3 editor.
-* Fixed bug that made generated code not to be valid when the chart contains "<p>" hardcoded strings.
-* Updated D3 library to D3 v3.5.5
-* Validated up to Wordpress v4.1
+* First commit.
+Basic tag functionality, [d3-link], [d3 canvas="canvas"]